Doogiemuc/liquido-backend-quarkus/README.md

 LIQUIDO is a free, secure and open eVoting application.

-# Preconditions for running
+# Run LIQUIDO locally for development

+Before you can run the LIQUIDO backend service you must make sure, that some preconditions are fullfielled.

+## LIQUIDO configuration

-Check all settings in `config/application.properties`.
+Check all settings in `config/application.properties` add your own `config/application-local.properties`.

 ## PostgreSQL database

 The LIQUIDO backend needs an SQL database.
-For testing you can use the in-memory H2 database that Quarkus automatically starts for you in dev mode.
+You can either spin up one and configure that as a datasource.
+Or for testing you can use the in-memory H2 database that Quarkus automatically starts for you in dev mode.

     -Dquarkus.profile=dev

 ## Create a self-signed TLS certificate for HTTPS

+The LIQUIDO backend API is only reachable via HTTPS.
+You must use a TLS certificate.
+You can use a self-signed certificate for local development:

     openssl req -x509 -newkey rsa:4096 -days 365 -keyout src/main/resources/liquido-TLS-key.pem -out src/main/resources/liquido-TLS-cert.pem
     (in Windows git-bash prefix with "winpty" !)

-Configure password for PEM in application.properties
+Then configure password for this PEM in application.properties

 ## Running the application in dev mode